Enterprises Block Unauthorized ChatGPT, Gemini, Claude Access

 What to watch

-- •Adoption metrics for browser-extension DLP versus network-only blocking
+- •Adoption of browser-extension prompt DLP versus network-only blocking as the default shadow-AI control.

 Scoring Rationale